muhammad-shoaib-gondal/muhammad-shoaib-gondal/README.md

 - 👋 Hi, I’m @muhammad--shoaib
-- 👀 I’m interested in C++,NodeJS,Javascript,PHP
+- 🌱 I am PhD Computer Science student
-- 🌱 I’m currently learning React&Node
+- 👀 I’m interested in C++,NodeJS,Problem-solving
 - 💞️ I’m looking to collaborate on NodeJS
 - 📫 How to reach me linkedin/in/muhammad--shoaib